kerkness/wc-hub/README.md

-# wc-hub
+# Integrator For HubSpot

-Basic WooCommerce & HubSpot intergration
+Basic WooCommerce/WordPress & HubSpot intergration

 ### Dependencies

 Plugin has some composer dependencies.
-If installing from git or composer run `composer install` before activating
+If installing from git or composer run `composer install` before activating.

 ### Setup